International Volunteer Assignments FAQ

 We cover your expenses related to pre-departure training, airfare, visa and/or work permit, health insurance, required vaccinations, criminal record verification and accommodation.
 You will also receive a modest living allowance to cover daily expenses such as groceries and local transportation.
 We provide a comprehensive learning and training program to prepare you for your assignment and support from the WUSC country office during your assignment.
 Related to COVID-19, expenses for mandatory PCR testing, self-isolation in your country of assignment and personal protective equipment, as required by local authorities, airlines and WUSC protocols, will also be covered.

-Start dates for international assignments will be determined based on many factors (including the lifting of Canada’s non-essential travel restriction, vaccine availability, PCR testing availability and results response times, flight availability, the COVID-19 context in your assignment country, the operational status of the partner organization, visa entry and/or work permit requirements, your availability and your health leading up to your departure date).
+Start dates for international assignments will be determined based on many factors (including the lifting of Canada’s non-essential travel restriction, PCR testing availability and results response times, flight availability, the COVID-19 context in your assignment country, the operational status of the partner organization, visa entry and/or work permit requirements, your availability and your health leading up to your departure date).
 We will request your flexibility and understanding regarding potential changes to your start date.
 We will communicate with you regularly regarding your likely start date throughout the pre-departure period.

 You are eligible to become a WUSC international volunteer if you meet the following criteria: